This is based on opinion. Please don't list it on a work's trope example list.

 WORDS IN THE HEART CANNOT BE TAKEN.
 Then, of course, this being Pratchett, he breaks out some hilarious Mood Whiplash.
 This tends to reduce readers to a squeeing, bawling, hiccuping-with-laughter mess.

-Worse still is that Vimes is literally the only person who cares about their deaths.
-Even Carrot—who's supposed to know and love everyone in Ankh-Morpork—is nonplussed at first.
+Worse still is that Vimes is literally the only person outside their immediate social circle who knows and cares they've died so unjustly.
+Even Carrot — who's supposed to know and love everyone in Ankh-Morpork — did not know her.

 Vimes: Then it's something we're not seeing, damn it!
 People are dead, Captain!
 Mrs. Easy's dead!